debugdesuka/R_Pi_4_Fanshim_PWM/README.md

 ## Tweaking

-Then you can try editing the parameters in config.cfg to see if you get get the control more to your liking.
+Then you can try editing the parameters in config.cfg to see if you get the control more to your liking.

 Then do a reboot and check the code runs automatically at start up.